STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Frequently asked questions

-No. Book directly with Clinic365 via the online booking system — no referral from another doctor is needed.
+No. Book directly with Clinic365 via the online booking system — no referral from another GP is needed.
 The Specialist GP can issue referrals onward to a urologist, dermatologist, or gynaecologist if the consult identifies warts in a difficult location (urethral opening, deep cervical, anal canal) that need specialist input.

 Warts in difficult locations (the opening of the urethra, deep inside the cervix or anal canal, or under the foreskin in a way that makes examination difficult) need specialist input rather than in-clinic cryotherapy.
-Dr Skinner examines the area, confirms what's there, and writes a referral to the appropriate specialist — typically a urologist for urethral or deep penile warts, a gynaecologist for high cervical warts, or a colorectal surgeon for deep anal-canal warts.
+The Specialist GP examines the area, confirms what's there, and writes a referral to the appropriate specialist — typically a urologist for urethral or deep penile warts, a gynaecologist for high cervical warts, or a colorectal surgeon for deep anal-canal warts.
 Most warts in standard genital locations are treated in the same Tuesday visit.

 Treatment approach changes in pregnancy.
 Cryotherapy is safe during pregnancy and is the most commonly used in-clinic option.
 Topical home treatments are not recommended in pregnancy.
 Genital warts can grow more rapidly in pregnancy because of hormonal changes, but typically shrink or resolve after delivery.
 For large or rapidly growing warts, or any warts in the vaginal area near delivery time, the Specialist GP coordinates with your obstetric care.
 Vertical transmission from mother to baby is rare.